utwente-db/dockerStudentManager/README.md

        return text;
     }

-Once the spreadsheet is created, two files have to be edited:
+Once the spreadsheet is created, it has to be marked as being shared: File / Share ... / Get shareable link / Done.
+Now two files have to be edited:

-* ``hosts``: this file contains all the hosts on which docker containers will run.
+* ``servers``: this file contains all the servers on which docker containers will run.
-* ``sync.sh``: this script that starts the docker containers by copying the spreadsheet and the script ``bin/manage_nb.py`` to all hosts and then executing the script.
+* ``bin/sync.sh``: this script that starts the docker containers by copying the spreadsheet and the script ``bin/manage_nb.py`` to all hosts and then executing the script.
+This file first has to be copied from its template: ``cp bin/sync.sh.template bin/sync.sh``.

-If the script ``sync.sh`` is invoked it starts the containers on the hosts indicated in the mbd_server field.
+If the script ``sync.sh`` is invoked it starts the containers on the hosts indicated in the server field.

 Once the containers are started, the users should be informed using